ppy/osu-wiki/news/2021-11-10-osu!trivium-quiz-2021.md

 ---

 One final note: please do not discuss the answers to the quiz in the comments below, or in any other public setting.
-It would ruin the experience for everyone participating - your answer might not even be correct!
+It will ruin the experience for everyone participating — your answer might not even be correct!

 Without further ado, good luck and happy trivia hunting!